-VR is here to help prepare you for work with training for demand driven occupations
+Prepare for work with training in demand driven occupations

 For more than 30 years VR’s Information Technology (IT) Training has prepared and placed South Carolinians with disabilities in computer-related fields.
 The training allows clients to fully compete in today’s technology-driven job market.